lispysnake/serpent/README.md

 After investigating several options, we're probably going to use Chipmunk2D for 2D physics, and find another 3D option should the need arise.
-We looked into Newton Dynamics and its too problematic for integration.
+We looked into Newton Dynamics and it is too problematic for integration.

 #### OpenAL